saadman-sakib/pendulum_simulation/README.md

 # pendulum_simulation

-Just simulation of a simple pendulum using Turtle module of python.
+Simulation of a simple pendulum using Turtle module of python.